purcell3a/shopify-2021/README.md

 # Shopify-2021

-Shoppies - job application project for shopify 2021 internship
+This is my application project for the front end shopify internshi application 2021 You can find the the project deployed at http://54.213.160.218/

 Listed:
 - The Challenge
 - The Technical Requirements